Najwa Karam: Saharni, (He Charmed Me)

-Karam made a world tour to complement Saharni's success, taking in the Middle East as well as destinations such as France and the US with Wadih el Safi.
-She also traveled to Australia.
-Her concert there still holds the record for largest ever recorded concert attendance for an Arabic artist.
-Karam was presented with a number of awards and achievements in 2003.
-These include "Highest Selling Album" from Rotana, and award for the "Best singer of Traditional Lebanese Song" from the Lions Club, "Song of the Year": Edhak Lil Donya from Sawt El Ghad Australia, and an honorary award from the Australian Government.
+Karam made a world tour to complement Saharni's success, taking in the Middle East and destinations such as France and the US with Wadih el Safi.
+She also traveled to Australia for a sold-out multi-city tour.
+Her concert there still holds the record for the largest-ever recorded concert attendance of an Arabic artist.
+Karam was presented with many awards and achievements in 2003.
+These include "Highest Selling Album" from Rotana, and an award for the "Best singer of Traditional Lebanese Song" from the Lions Club, "Song of the Year": Edhak Lil Donya from Sawt El Ghad Australia.
+Around this time, the Australian government had noted Najwa's positive impact on Australian and Lebanese relations.
+Australia has a large Lebanese diaspora and has noted its cultural impact and large following by the Lebanese Australian diaspora and the wider community.
+Due to this, Najwa was given an honorary award from the Australian Government.

 As the New Year came and passed, Karam began work on a new single to be included in her upcoming album.
 This single would be like no other she had released before.
 Titled Leish Mgharrab?
-(Why are you living abroad?) it told of the hardships that people face when having to leave their home country for a better life.
-Coupled with this harrowing topic, was a revolutionary new music video (directed by Sa'aed el-Marouk), which would transform modern day Beirut into a bleak and harsh wasteland in 2020.
+(Why are you living abroad?).
+It told of the hardships people face when leaving their home country for a better life.
+Coupled with this harrowing topic was a revolutionary new music video (directed by Sa'aed el-Marouk), which would transform modern-day Beirut into a bleak and harsh wasteland in 2020.
 The original video – which also contained scenes of citizens protesting against the Lebanese government – was banned from being aired by the Lebanese Parliament.
-When the clip was edited slightly, it was finally allowed to go to air, along with its song.
-It hit home with many people, especially those living abroad in countries like Australia and the US.
+When the clip was edited slightly, it was finally allowed to go on air, along with its song.
+It resonated with many people, especially those living abroad in countries like Australia and the US.
 It also sent a direct message to Lebanese politicians, telling them to act on their words.

 After a few months, Karam had completed the rest of her new album, Shu Mghaira..!.
-Like Saharni, it was distinctly Lebanese, but it was more of a modern adaptation, with a reflective and sad overtone.
-Najwa continued her many live appearances to promote the album, and a notable event for 2004 was her sell-out concert in Carthage, Tunisia where she performed to thousands of enthusiastic fans.
-The tracks Bi Hawak (In your love) and Shu Mghaira (How you've changed) were shot in an expensive duel video clip which was riddled with special effects.
+Like Saharni, it was distinctly Lebanese, but modernized, with a reflective and sad overtone.
+Najwa continued her many live appearances to promote the album, and a notable event in 2004 was her sold-out concert in Carthage, Tunisia, where she performed for thousands of enthusiastic fans.
+The tracks Bi Hawak (In your love) and Shu Mghaira (How you've changed) were shot in an expensive duel video clip riddled with special effects.
 It remained at the number 1 position for 6 weeks on the Rotana Top 20 Chart.
-The two songs were the most popular from the album, and Karam was voted "Female Artist of the Year" from MusicanaNet.net, which was decided via a large scale internet poll.
+The two songs were the most popular from the album, and Karam was voted "Female Artist of the Year" by MusicanaNet.net, which was decided via a large-scale internet poll.